 Yes, this will certainly happen again.
 We are creatures of biology, and it is important—for all of our progress—we remain at the whims of biological process.
 There have always been human pandemics and there will likely always be human pandemics.
 Having said that, we are much better positioned today to deal with this outbreak than we were to deal with the SARS outbreak.
 And we were better positioned to deal with the SARS outbreak than we were to deal with the Spanish flu, and so on and so forth.
 And so, every time we learn a little more, we get a little better—but the fact is that humans are biological creatures and as such we are prone to the afflictions that have plagued us for centuries.

 Policy and Innovation Lessons to Be Learned

-The areas where I am more comfortable really are around the research area and the application of the research result.
-I’d say that the lessons here are that we have a strong, committed, talented community that are ready to respond.
+The areas where I am more comfortable are around the research and application of the research result.
+The lessons here are that we have a strong, committed, talented community that are ready to respond.
 That’s phenomenal.
-I give full marks to the federal and prov government for acting very quickly in terms of making new funds available and being very open to ideas from the community about how to move forward.
+I give full marks to the federal and provincial government for acting very quickly in terms of making new funds available and being very open to ideas from the community about how to move forward.
 That’s all really great.

-The Crisis’ Silver LIning
+The Crisis’ Silver Lining